Roopesh16/UnityGames/Tower Defense/README.md

 - To restart, close the window and replay

 ## Rules
--  Place the the towers on the mentioned spots
+-  Place the the towers on the mentioned spots.
+- Each tower will shoot specific weapon on enemy
+- Each tower has different price,so choose each tower accordingly
-- Enemy will spawn automatically and choose each tower accordingly
+- Enemy will spawn automatically and with each kill you gain points

 ## Screenshots